goravel/docs/ORM/getting-started.md

 #### Retrieving Or Creating Models

-When using the `FirstOrCreate` method, it searches for a database record using the specified column/value pairs.
+The `FirstOrCreate` method searches for a database record using the specified column/value pairs.
 If the model cannot be found in the database, it creates a new record with the attributes from merging the first argument with the optional second argument.

 Similarly, the `FirstOrNew` method also tries to locate a record in the database based on the attributes given.
 However, if it is not found, a new instance of the model is returned.
 It's important to note that this new model has not been saved to the database yet and you need to manually call the `Save` method to do so.